-- 9.9 We pay for eligible cash benefit in line with the benefits table up to the maximum benefit per person a year towards: - (a) A health assessment when it takes place at a screening facility in a registered hospital or in a mobile screening facility under contract with a registered hospital by medically qualified staff.
+- 9.9 We pay for eligible cash benefit in line with the benefits table up to the maximum benefit per person a year towards: - (a) A health assessment, which is a package of medical and non-invasive tests that give you a clear picture of your health and wellbeing. - (b) A health assessment when it takes place at a screening facility in a registered hospital or in a mobile screening facility under contract with a registered hospital by medically qualified staff.

-- (a) Health assessments, other than as stated in 9.9(a) (including tests completed at a retail outlet or health club). - (b) Tests which have been received in order to further legal/industrial action related to employment or emigration or as part of a pension scheme or insurance claim.
+- (a) Health assessments, other than as stated in 9.9(a) and (b) (including tests completed at a retail outlet or health club). - (b) Tests which have been received in order to further legal/industrial action related to employment or emigration or as part of a pension scheme or insurance claim. - (c) Additional tests or screens which fall outside your chosen health assessment package.